 - 4 ounces vegan feta such as Violife®, cut into 1/4-inch dice

-- A few sliced mint or basil leaves
+- A few slices of fresh mint and/or basil leaves

 Optional